MicrosoftDocs/EMDocs/contributor-guide/tools-and-setup.md

 ## Install Git for Windows

-Install Git for Windows from [http://git-scm.com/download/win](http://git-scm.com/download/win).
+Install **Git for Windows** from [http://git-scm.com/download/win](http://git-scm.com/download/win).
 This download installs the Git version control system, and it installs Git Bash, the command-line app that you will use to interact with your local Git repository.

+**Note**
+This program is not the same as "Github for Windows".
+"Github for Windows" is a different GUI-based tool that will also work if you want to read up on yourself. [https://windows.github.com/](https://windows.github.com/))

+During setup you have the opportunity to select how you'll interact with the Github repository.
+We recommend that you use Git from Git Bash only.
  ![GitHub profile example](./media/gitbashinstall.png)

-(Note: This program is not the same as "Github for Windows".
-"Github for Windows" is a different GUI-based tool that will also work if you want to read up on yourself. [https://windows.github.com/](https://windows.github.com/))

 ## Enable two-factor authentication

 You have to enable two factor authentication (2FA) on your GitHub account if you are working in the private content repository: it's required.
 To enable this, follow the instructions in both the following GitHub help topics:

 - [About Two-Factor Authentication](https://help.github.com/articles/about-two-factor-authentication/)